Community

 For applicants that do not fit within either category, we encourage you to please still fill out the application form to the best of your ability, in case any other suitable opportunities arise.

-Please complete the form here to apply for the Annual Art Grant.
+Please complete the form here to apply for the Annual Artist Grant.

 Once we’ve received your application, our team will review and inform the selected applicant(s) on how to proceed.
 All applicants will be notified of their results.